a4kap1404/CSE291_PROJECT/README.md

 The trained code is saved under &lt;repo_dir&gt;/models/base_model/gnn_all.pth.

 # Results
-Validation Results on gcd_nangate45:
+Validation Results on trained data gcd_nangate45:
 1. 3.9% Reduction in HPWL
 2. Number of Nesterov iterations by 60.
-3. Total loss calculated was 0.0029.
+3. Total MSE loss calculated was 0.0029.

 # Further Improvements
 1. Incorporate ArtNet to generate diverse dataset for the model to train from.